senzing-garage/docker-sshd/README.md

 ssh root@localhost -p922
 ```

-A message starting with the foloowing should appear, this is normal.
+A message starting with the following should appear, this is normal.

 ```console
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@